F5Networks/f5-ansible-next/ansible_collections/f5networks/next/README.md

 you want to see, open an issue and we will hammer out the details.

 If you've got the time, consider sending an email that introduces yourself and what you do.
-We love hearing about how you're using the F5OS collection for Ansible.
+We love hearing about how you're using the BIG-IP Next collection for Ansible.

 > **_NOTE:_** **This repository is a mirror, only issues submissions are accepted.**